|

 feared, Victoria was more than willing to

-use threats.
+use threats to keep me in line.
 Well aware of

 her importance to my business, my hands were